benpolinsky/el_photography/README.md

    - So, it'd be a plugin, or perhaps there's one out there already.

  - Comparison to other gems:
-   - This is a Rails solution.
-   - It mounts routes, and deals with both backend processing and front end ux.

-   - ActiveMerchant is HUGE - this gem will never support 100+ gateways.
+   - ActiveMerchant is HUGE and OLD - this gem will never support 100+ gateways.
      - I probably won't get past 5: a couple of paypal implementations, stripe, braintree, coinbase, maybe open source bitcoin API
+     - it also has no dependencies on legacy code or gateways
    - ActiveMerchant doesn't support two-step payment gateways that require interaction from the user
      - i.e. bitcoin, or paypal pay on paypal site.

    - acts_as_shopping_cart's scope is too narrow